-To harmonise our look across all print, web and mobile and apps platforms; better showcase our outstanding multimedia content; and highlight the depth of our coverage across the site.
+“Harmonise our look across all print, web and mobile and apps platforms; a better showcase of our outstanding multimedia content; and highlight the depth of our coverage across the site.”

 Let’s examine a few crucial changes in detail.

 The colour-coded navigation: It adds a little tint of colour to the website, such as the sports section gets a green, finance gets a red hue and so on.

 Serif Font: This particular font has a nice professional and classic aura.
 Compared to the previous one, it doesn’t appear bulky or crowded.
 Certainly, the print style has been modified as well.